r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

     This includes Java 25 and cmake, currently 4.2.0.
     OpenMPI is installed for Rmpi, bigGP, pbdMPI and pbdSLAP, currently 5.0.8.
 - Package INLA is installed -- requires a binary install on Macs.
-- Recently the CRAN M1 checks have OpenMP enabled.
+- Recently the CRAN M1 checks have OpenMP enabled, which is OS-version-specific (and not done for Intel checks).

 Packages with non-default installs: